Autumn Conference, 7 October 2017

 Download the booking form RTHA Booking Form Autumn 2017.

 R&RTHA Annual General and Spring meeting was held on Saturday 25th March at the Ramada Hotel in Coventry.
 The full and interesting agenda included the proposal to change the working name of the Association to The Road Transport History Association, the retirement of Robert McCloy as chairman and director, and election of Rod Ashley as his successor.
 A full report appeared in the Journal.

-The AGM will precede the spring meeting and attendance at this is, of course, free.
-There is, as usual, a charge of £18.00 for attendance to the meeting and this fee includes a buffet lunch and free secure car parking (adjacent to the hotel).
-The spring meeting will start after lunch and this year the keynote speaker will be Ian Read, a retired transport professional who will give an illustrated talk on Early Motor Bus Services through the Hertfordshire village of Bushey.
-Before this John Ashley will give a short talk on From Spanners to Joysticks – Swansea’s Aviation pioneers.
+The AGM was followed by some spirited ad hoc talks on pet projects by members.
+The keynote speaker after lunch was Ian Read, a retired transport professional who gave an illustrated talk on Early Motor Bus Services through the Hertfordshire village of Bushey.
+Before this John Ashley gave a short talk on From Spanners to Joysticks – Swansea’s Aviation pioneers.

 Autumn Conference, 29 October 2016

 The Autumn 2016 Conference was again held at the Coventry Transport Museum.
 Saturday 29 October.
 A full report will appear in the Journal.
 Committee member Amy Graham has written an entry on the Association, with a report on the 2016 Autumn Conference, in her excellent blog – https://213bus.wordpress.com/2016/11/15/roads-and-road-transport-history-association/

 The principal speaker was be Roger Torode, a career transport professional with London Transport through to Transport for London and author of the acclaimed recent work Privatising London’s Buses.